 Not in this life time.

-We’re watching an American talk show, David Letterman, on television (his reach is far and wide).
-Dave’s next guest is a famous supermodel.
+We’re watching an American talk show, and the next guest coming up is a famous supermodel.
 You can well imagine: Tall, skinny, ravishing.

 My man yawns.
 “One thing about supermodels,” says he, “is that I feel no desire, interest or compunction to stay up and watch them being interviewed.”

 I look at him in surprise.
 “You mean you don’t want to watch a gorgeous, sexy woman in a skimpy dress?”

 “Nope.”
 A short pause.
 “I’ve already got one.
 And I can see her naked.”